-Some schools have removed flavored milk altogether, resulting in “less consumption of milk by children and less consumption of milk’s important nutrients.”
-Allowing the use of FDA-approved sweeteners (including aspartame) in flavored milk will allow those consumers who want a lower-calorie flavored milk to have that choice.
+Some schools have removed flavored-milk altogether because the children won’t drink it if it’s not flavored.
+Their taste buds are so accustomed to sugary flavors they can’t drink the real thing!
+This results in “less consumption of milk by children and less consumption of milk’s important nutrients.”
+They feel allowing the use of FDA-approved sweeteners (including aspartame) in flavored-milk will allow those consumers who want a lower-calorie flavored-milk to have that choice.

-It is like calories are worse than the toxins.
+Suddenly it’s like calories are worse than the toxins.
 Such a mixed up way of thinking!!
-Here are some of what come’s to my mind:
+Here are 3 that quickly come to my mind:

-1.)
-The ‘Reduced Calorie” label alerts many consumers to chemical additives and sweeteners such as aspartame; to remove it from packaging would not be helpful.
+2.)
+The ‘Reduced Calorie” label alerts many health-conscious consumers to chemical additives and sweeteners such as aspartame; to remove it from packaging would not be helpful.

 (source by Natural News)